-Your first step is to check if the soil is warm enough for your seeds to sprout.
-A compost thermometer is going to be your best bet.
-If the soil isn’t warm enough, the seeds will either rot or will just sit there until the soil is warm enough for them to grow.
+Different plants like different temperatures, but most need a soil temperature of at least 60F to grow and thrive.
+A compost thermometer is the easiest way to measure your soil temperature.
+If the soil isn’t warm enough when you plant, the seeds will either rot or sit there until the soil is warm enough for them to grow.

 Next, prepare your soil and add any amendments (compost, natural fertilizer, etc) of your choice.
 You’re ready to get started!